kmgreen2/cloud-deployments/README.md

 - Put a key-pair in this directory to be used for instance-to-instance ssh in AWS (they must be called: id_rsa_instance.pub and id_rsa_instance)

 - Be sure to export your AWS credentials to the following env vars: ARG_AWS_ACCESS_KEY_ID, ARG_AWS_SECRET_ACCESS_KEY

+- If using ethereum, export a secret to be used for ethstats.
+Export it into WS_SECRET.
+If it is not set, it will be set to "changeme"

 - Create a directory called root-dir, which is used to maintain the configurations generated for the resulting Kuberneters cluster.